-Term Definition Deductible Eligible Charges incurred during a calendar year that you must pay in full before the Sandia Total Health Program pays benefits.
+Who performs the service or the method in which such services are performed Deductible Eligible Charges incurred during a calendar year that You must pay in full before the Total Health PPO Plan pays benefits.
 Does not apply to outpatient prescription drugs purchased through Kaiser Permanente.
 Dental Services Items and services provided in connection with the care, treatment, filling or removal, or replacement of teeth or structures directly supporting the teeth.
 (Structures supporting the teeth mean the periodontium, which includes the gingivae, dentogingival junction, periodontal membrane, cementum of the teeth and alveolar process.)
-Dependent A person who is enrolled in the Program if the person's relationship to the Member is the basis for eligibility.
-Durable Medical Equipment (DME) Durable Medical Equipment (DME) is a device or instrument of a durable nature that meets all of the following requirements: It can withstand repeated use; It is primarily and customarily used to serve a medical purpose; It is generally not useful to a person in the absence of illness or injury; and It is appropriate for use in your home.
-Eligible Charges For services provided by Kaiser Permanente, the charge in the relevant Kaiser Foundation Health Plan's schedule of Kaiser Permanente charges for services provided to participants.
+Dependent A person who is enrolled in the Program if the person's relationship to the Member is the basis for eligibility (i.e., Your eligible Child(ren) and Spouse as described in the Employee H&W Plan SPD and Post- Employment H&W Plan SPD).
+Durable Medical Equipment (DME) Durable Medical Equipment (DME) is a device or instrument of a durable nature that meets all of the following requirements: It can withstand repeated use; It is primarily and customarily used to serve a medical purpose; It is generally not useful to a person in the absence of illness or injury; and It is appropriate for use in Your home.
+Eligible Charges Network Providers For services provided by Kaiser Permanente, the charge in the relevant Kaiser Foundation Health Plan's schedule of Kaiser Permanente charges for services provided to participants.
 For services that Network Providers (other than Kaiser Permanente) provide under a contract with Kaiser Permanente, the amount that the provider has agreed to accept as payment in full under that contract.
-For items obtained at a pharmacy owned and operated by Kaiser Permanente, the amount the pharmacy would charge you for the item if your benefits did not cover the item (this amount is an estimate of: the cost of acquiring, storing, and dispensing drugs and other items, the direct and indirect costs of providing Kaiser Permanente pharmacy services, and the pharmacy program's contribution to the net revenue requirements of the relevant Kaiser Foundation Health Plan).
-For all other services, the amounts that the Plan pays for the amount the Plan would have paid if it did not subtract Cost Sharing.
-Emergency Services All of the following with respect to an Emergency Medical Condition: A medical screening examination (as required under the Emergency Medical Treatment and Active Labor Act) that is within the capability of the emergency department of a hospital, including ancillary services routinely available to the emergency department to evaluate the Emergency Medical Condition Within the capabilities of the staff and facilities available at the hospital, the further medical examination and treatment that the Emergency Medical Treatment and Active Labor Act requires to Stabilize the patient Emergency Medical Condition A medical or psychiatric condition manifesting itself by acute symptoms of sufficient severity (including severe pain) such that a prudent layperson, who possesses an average knowledge of health and
+For items obtained at a pharmacy owned and operated by Kaiser Permanente, the amount the pharmacy would charge You for the item if Your benefits did not cover the item (this amount is an estimate of: the cost of acquiring, storing, and dispensing drugs and other items, the direct and indirect costs of providing Kaiser